joseph-breitner/cloud-calculator/README.md

 # cloud-calculator
 Multithreaded cloud computing calculator.
+Supports mathematic addition, subtraction, multiplication, division, natural exponential, and factorial.
+Also supports .txt file manipulation functions: LineCount, WordCount, and ReverseWords.
-Written in Python 2 by Joseph Breitner and Austin Shamas
+Written in Python 2 by Joseph Breitner and Austin Shamas.

-Includes:
-  -Server script: CloudCalc_Server.py
-  -Client script: CloudCalc_Client.py
-  -Text file for testing: bob.txt
+Includes server and client code.
+Also included is 'bob.txt' for text file testing.